WelshieGD/WelshieGD/README.md

 - 👋 Hi, I’m @WelshieGD - Graham, born in that very Welsh province of Singapore.
-A long suffering supporter of Welsh rugby through the lows, the very lows and then teh Gatland years.
+A long suffering supporter of Welsh rugby through the lows, the very lows and then the Gatland years.
 - 👀 I’m interested in all things automation, monitoring, observability.
 - 🌱 I’m currently learning C# to help with my PowerShell scripting.
 - 💞️ I’m looking to collaborate on learning C#.